Waste minimisation: Processes

-Minimalism often refers to the concepts of art and music, even though a minimal lifestyle could make a huge impact for waste management and producing zero waste, can reduce which courses landfill and environment pollution.
-When the endless consumption is reduced to minimum of only necessary consumption, the careless production towards the demand will be reduced.
-A minimal lifestyle can impact the climate justice in a way by reducing the waste.
+Minimalism often refers to the concepts of art and music, even though a minimal lifestyle could make a huge impact for waste management and producing zero waste, which can reduce the amount of waste that goes to landfills and environmental pollution.
+When the endless consumption is reduced to a minimum of only necessary consumption, the careless production towards the demand will be reduced.
+A minimal lifestyle can impact climate justice by reducing waste.
 Joshua Fields Millburn and Ryan Nicodemus directed and produced a movie called Minimalism: A Documentary that showcased the idea of minimal living in the modern world.

 Product design

 Universal connectors

 Utilizing a charger port that can be used by any phone.
 The implementation of USB-C to reduce excess wires that end up in the waste that give off toxic chemicals that harm the planet.

 Reusable shopping bags

-Reusable bags are a visible form of re-use, and some stores offer a "bag credit" for re-usable shopping bags, although at least one chain reversed its policy, claiming "it was just a temporary bonus".
+Reusable bags are a visible form of re-use, and some stores offer a "bag credit" for reusable shopping bags although at least one chain reversed its policy, claiming "it was just a temporary bonus".
 In contrast, one study suggests that a bag tax is a more effective incentive than a similar discount.
-(Of note, the before/after study compared a circumstance in which some stores offered a discount vs. a circumstance in which all stores applying the tax.)
-While there is a minor inconvenience involved, this may remedy itself, as reusable bags are generally more convenient for carrying groceries.
+(Of note, the before/after study compared a circumstance in which some stores offered a discount vs. a circumstance in which all stores applied the tax.)
+While there is a minor inconvenience, this may remedy itself, as reusable bags are generally more convenient for carrying groceries.